FraserThompson/DoctorPricerScrapers/README.md

 I made a docker image for testing them in Docker so we don't have to mess up our user environment!!!!

-To do this run `docker-compose run scraper-test [scraper]`.
+To do this run `npm run test [scraper]`.
 It'll run the scraper and spit the output to scrapers/data.json for your perusal.

 ### Big disaster hints